zcdziura/pirate/README.md

   * Options that have an associated argument must be followed by a colon (:).
 The colon must be the last character of the option (see above for example).
   * Long-form options are denoted by a preceding slash (/).
 Options are able to have short- and long-forms.
 Options which are only long-form still need a preceding slash, e.g. `"/addend"`.
-  * Required program arguments must have a preceding colon as the first character of the opt, e.g. `":augend"`.
+  * Required program arguments must have a preceding colon as the first character of the opt, e.g. `":/augend"`.
   * Option descriptions are denoted by a proceding hash (#).
 Descriptions are optional and are used to display helpful information about the option when displaying a program's usage information (typically when the `--help` flag is passed).
 Options with **only** a description (i.e. no short- or long-form name) are called "Groups", and are used to group options together when displaying usage.

 Next, create a `Vars` struct, which is responsible for keeping track of all of the options, along with the program's name, defined for the program: